-This part describes the PHA's creation and authorization, the general structure of the organization, and the relationship between the PHA Board and staff.
+This part describes the HAWC's creation and authorization, the general structure of the organization, and the relationship between the HAWC Board and staff.

 1-I.B.
-Organization and Structure of The PHA
+Organization and Structure of HAWC

-Public housing is funded by the federal government and administered by the Washington County Department of Housing Services for the jurisdiction of Washington County, Oregon.
+Public housing is funded by the federal government and administered by the Housing Authority of Washington County (HAWC) for the jurisdiction of Washington County, Oregon.

-PHAs are governed by a board of officials that are generally called "commissioners."
-Although some PHAs may use a different title for their officials, this document will hitherto refer to the "board of commissioners" or the "board" when discussing the board of governing officials.
+The officers of HAWC are known as commissioners or, collectively, as the Board of Commissioners (Board).
+This document will hitherto refer to the "board of commissioners" or the "board" when discussing the board of governing officials.